Early Southern California Amusement Parks

 Venice of America was founded by tobacco millionaire Abbot Kinney in 1905 as a beach resort town, 14 miles west of Los Angeles.
 He and his partner Francis Ryan had bought two miles of oceanfront property south of Santa Monica in 1891.
 They built a resort town on the north end of the property called Ocean Park, which was soon annexed to Santa Monica.
 After Ryan died, Kinney and his new partners continued building south of Navy Street in the unincorporated territory.
 After the partnership dissolved in 1904, Kinney built on the marshy land on the south end of the property, intending to create a seaside resort like its namesake in Italy.^

-(ca. 1905)* - There are wall to wall people filling Windward Ave. in Venice of America, all looking and moving toward the ocean.
+(ca. 1905)* - There are wall to wall people filling Windward Avenue in Venice of America, all looking and moving toward the ocean.
 "VENICE" is strung above their heads over the street in large letters.

 Historical Notes